RadVision 2026: The NHS Imaging Transformation Conference North

 25 Feb, 2026

 Radiology sits at the centre of NHS diagnostic reform, enabling early detection, targeted intervention, and improved patient outcomes across every specialty.
-Yet rapid demand growth, workforce shortages, and legacy infrastructure continue to create pressure across imaging networks.
+Yet imaging services continue to face sustained pressure from rising demand, workforce shortages, reporting backlogs, and legacy digital infrastructure.

-The NHS Diagnostics Strategy and Workforce Plan outline a bold direction, to deliver faster, data-driven, and connected diagnostic services supported by skilled professionals and interoperable systems.
-RadVision 2026brings together NHS imaging, radiology, and diagnostics leaders to translate this national ambition into applied capability, bridging the gap between innovation and day-to-day delivery.
+The NHS Diagnostics Strategy and Workforce Plan set a clear direction for faster, data-enabled and connected imaging services, underpinned by workforce capability and interoperable systems.
+RadVision 2026 brings together senior NHS imaging, radiology and diagnostics leaders to focus on how this ambition is being delivered in practice, bridging the gap between strategy, technology and day-to-day service operation.

 Summit Focus:

-Dedicated Skill Clinics will provide practical guidance, templates, and tools focused on AI deployment, cloud adoption, workflow optimisation, and workforce development.
+Dedicated Skill Clinics provide hands-on guidance, frameworks and templates focused on AI deployment, cloud image management, workflow optimisation and workforce development.

-Lessons Learned Sessions will share real-world reflections from NHS leaders on digital maturity, interoperability, and workforce transformation, focusing on what worked, what changed, and what was learned.
+Lessons Learned and Knowledge Exchange sessions share candid reflections from NHS leaders on digital maturity, interoperability and workforce transformation, focusing on what worked, what changed, and what leaders would approach differently.

 Delegate Outcomes – Delegates will leave with a clear understanding of how to:

-• Integrate AI and digital innovation safely across imaging to enhance triage, reporting, and predictive diagnostics.
+• Integrate AI and digital innovation safely across imaging to enhance triage, reporting and clinical decision-making

-• Use teleradiology to expand capacity, enable workforce flexibility, and ensure 24/7 reporting continuity.
+• Use teleradiology to expand capacity, support workforce flexibility and maintain reporting continuity

-• Apply diagnostic data and analytics to improve operational performance and reporting efficiency.
+• Apply diagnostic data and analytics to improve turnaround times, productivity and operational performance

-• Navigate advances in echo, breast, cardiac, X-ray, CT, and MRI imaging to modernise clinical pathways.
+• Navigate advances across echo, breast, cardiac, X-ray, CT and MRI to modernise clinical pathways

-• Strengthen workforce development, retention, and wellbeing across diagnostic teams.
+• Strengthen workforce development, retention and wellbeing across imaging services and networks

-• Action-Driven Case Studies – In-depth analysis of NHS sites demonstrating measurable gains in digital infrastructure, turnaround times, and workforce capability.
+• NHS examples demonstrating how imaging teams have delivered measurable improvements in digital maturity, turnaround times and workforce capability.

 Why Attend:

-• Strengthen confidence in digital, workforce, and operational transformation across imaging.
+• Build confidence in digital, workforce and operational transformation across imaging

-• Take away practical toolkits and templates for immediate local application.
+• Take away practical tools, templates and delivery insight for immediate local application

 Who Would Benefit:

-This summit is designed for radiology and imaging professionals, including Service Leads, Network Directors, Radiographers, Clinical Scientists, Diagnostic Transformation Managers, and ICB/ICS leaders.
+This summit is designed for NHS imaging and radiology professionals, including Service Leads, Network Directors, Radiographers, Clinical Scientists, Diagnostic Transformation Managers and ICB/ICS leaders.

-It will also benefit operational directors, workforce planners, digital transformation leads, and governance teams focused on diagnostic efficiency and integration.
-Suppliers, technology partners, and academic collaborators will gain insight into NHS priorities, skill requirements, and the enablers of sustainable imaging transformation.
+It will also benefit operational directors, workforce planners, digital transformation leads and governance teams focused on diagnostic efficiency and integration.

 Headline Sponsor